robisim74/angular-l10n/doc/spec.md

 ```

 #### <a name="3.2.1"/>3.2.1 Direct loading
-To initialize `LocalizationService` for the direct loading, add the following code in the body of constructor of the bootstrap component:
+To initialize `LocalizationService` for the direct loading, add the following code in the body of constructor of the application root module or bootstrap component:
 ```TypeScript
 var translationEN = {
      TITLE: 'Angular 2 Localization',